Man completing best tax efficient investing review on laptop

 3. Enterprise Investment Scheme (EIS)

-The first of the UK’s venture capital schemes, the EIS was introduced as the successor to the Business Expansion Scheme in 1994 and was designed primarily to promote private investment into unlisted, early-stage businesses with the help of a generous range of investor tax reliefs.
+The first of the UK’s venture capital schemes, the EIS was introduced as the successor to the Business Expansion Scheme in 1994 and was designed primarily to promote private investment into unlisted, early-stage businesses with the help of a generous range of investor tax reliefs

 Access: Free Guide to the Enterprise Investment Scheme

 The scheme combats this downside risk with its library of tax incentives.
-From 30% income tax relief on the value of your investment to capital gains tax exemption when selling shares, inheritance tax exemption and loss relief, the EIS’s range of tax reliefs combine to minimise the risk and maximise the returns associated with investing in startups.
+From 30% income tax relief on the value of your investment to capital gains tax exemption when selling shares, inheritance tax exemption and loss relief, the range of EIS tax reliefs combine to minimise the risk and maximise the returns associated with investing in startups.

-As well as mitigating almost a third of the capital at risk tied to the investment, additional incentives such as deferral relief allow investors to reorganise and defer existing capital gains tax liabilities to later years, all while contributing to the growth of some of the UK’s most transformational startups.
+As well as mitigating almost a third of the capital at risk tied to the investment, additional incentives such as EIS deferral relief allow investors to reorganise and defer existing capital gains tax liabilities to later years, all while contributing to the growth of some of the UK’s most transformational startups.

 4. Seed Enterprise Investment Scheme (SEIS)

-The younger sibling of the EIS, the SEIS was launched in 2012 to encourage investment into the youngest strata of UK startups, and in that time has attracted circa £1.5 billion of private investment into more than 15,000 businesses.
+The younger sibling of the EIS, the SEIS was launched in 2012 to encourage investment into the youngest strata of UK startups, and in that time has attracted circa £1.8 billion of private investment into more than 20,000 businesses.

 Boasting stricter business eligibility criteria than its sibling scheme - including a maximum trading period of two years (rather than seven in comparison to the EIS), and a maximum employee count of 25 (rather than 250) - the SEIS ensures investment is funnelled into Britain’s youngest and most capital-imperative companies.

-In order to offset the added level of risk especially early stage venture capital can possess, the scheme offers private investors an enhanced range of tax incentives, more generous still than its sibling scheme.
+In order to offset the added level of risk, especially early-stage venture capital can possess, the scheme offers private investors an enhanced range of tax incentives, more generous still than its sibling scheme.

 Access: Free Guide to the Seed Enterprise Investment Scheme